aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

 ## Introduction

 Live Meeting Assist (LMA) is a solution which provides users with real-time multi-participant audio transcription, optionally translated into their preferred language, and an integrated AI meeting assistant that uses trusted enterprise data and meeting context to fact-check, look up relevant information, and propose responses.
 It creates succinct on-demand recaps, insights, and action item lists during and after meetings, securely maintaining an inventory of meeting records.
-Enterprises can use LMA with an existing Amazon Q Business application or Amazon Bedrock Agent/Knowledgebase.
+Enterprises can use LMA with an existing Amazon Bedrock Agent/Knowledgebase.
 LMA integrates with popular meeting platforms and offers improved participant focus, understanding, accuracy, time-saving, and record-keeping efficiency, while supporting enterprise security, compliance, and availability.

-Before continuing, please read the blog post [Live Meeting Assistant (LMA) with Amazon Transcribe, Amazon Bedrock, and either Knowledge Bases for Bedrock or Amazon Q Business](https://amazon.com/live-meeting-assistant), deploy LMA, and follow the tutorial to experience the Meeting Assist demo.
+Before continuing, please read the blog post [Live Meeting Assistant (LMA)](https://amazon.com/live-meeting-assistant), deploy LMA, and follow the tutorial to experience the Meeting Assist demo.
 This is prerequisite context for the rest of this document.

 In LMA, the meeting assistant is invoked in one of two ways: